bnb-chain/BEPs/BEP3.md

 In the following scenarios, client will need swap between several BEP2 tokens:

-1. Users want to swap assets that are not listed on Binance DEX.
+1. Users want to swap assets that are not listed on BNB Beacon Chain DEX.
 2. Users want to swap several assets with several others at the same time.

-For instance, suppose a client has some `BNB` token and want to swap some other BEP2 tokens which are not listed on Binance Dex, like `ABC` and `DEF`:
+For instance, suppose a client has some `BNB` token and want to swap some other BEP2 tokens which are not listed on BNB Beacon Chain Dex, like `ABC` and `DEF`:

 1. Client send a HTLT transaction to an deputy address who has `ABC` and `DEF`.
 In the HTLT transaction, the client locks some `BNB` and expresses his expected gained `ABC` and `DEF` amount, for example: `1000ABC,10000DEF`.
 2. Deputy process filter out the HTLT transactions in which the `to` equal to deputy address and the swap ratio is reasonalbe.
 Then the deputy send `Deposit HTLT` transaction to lock some `ABC` and `DEF` under the same hash timer lock.